Our Membership Drive is Open!

 We Rocked our Socks For World Down Syndrome Awareness Day!

-SEPTA donated to Gigi’s Playhouse for staff who wore mismatched socks and tagged their photos on social media.
+SEPTA donated to GiGi’s Playhouse for those who wore mismatched socks and tagged their photos on social media.
+Throughout Down Syndrome Awareness month, we also collected spare change from collection bottles placed throughout the district for “Share Your Change to Create a Change”.
+Together with our community we raised $694.39 for GiGi’s Playhouse!
 Student Bella Nobre and her mom created a wonderful video about Down Syndrome Awareness.
 Check it out below!

 Special Education is a free appropriate education in the least restrictive environment for children who require differentiated programs and/or services beyond those normally provided by the regular school program (including gifted programs).
 SWR SEPTA is a separate PTA within the school district that brings together a variety of people interested in children with special educational needs.
 Our membership includes parents, relatives, and friends of these children.
 HOWEVER, special education affects ALL children and we encourage participation from all parents of our community to promote the welfare of children in home, school and the community, to bring into closer relation the home and the school, and that parents, teachers and administrators may cooperate intelligently in the education of children.